 Quality control is the stage that involves setting up procedures to test products or services to see if they meet the quality standards set in quality planning.
 This is done during and after production.

-Organisations use quality control to find any product errors or defects before they reach the customer.
+Organisations use quality control to find product errors or defects before reaching the customer.
 As a result, businesses can save time and money by reworking the product or service before it is delivered by catching these errors early.

 3. Quality Assurance (QA)

 Quality assurance is the stage that ensures that all quality control procedures are being followed and that products or services are up to the set standards.
-This is usually done by auditors checking to see if businesses are following their quality plans.
+This is usually done by auditors checking to see if businesses follow their quality plans.

 Quality assurance aims to verify that quality standards are being met at every stage of production.
-QA can help improve the overall quality of a product or service by catching errors and making sure that they are corrected.
+QA can help improve the overall quality of a product or service by catching errors and correcting them.

 Quality assurance and quality control help businesses identify potential issues and take corrective and preventive measures to address them.